JoeCalvert/JoeCalvert/README.md

-### `Time for a quick introduction?`
+### `Quick intro`
 I'm Joe, a Mechatronics and Robotics student from Leeds.
-Here's a lightning-round summary of who I am and what I do.

-- ⚒️ Right now, I'm a summer intern for Rolls-Royce working on VVUQ for simulations
-- 🎓 I'm in my 3rd year of uni, and I plan on undertaking a placement year before completing my Master's
+- 🎓 Right now, I'm in my 3rd year and I'm looking to start a placement before completing my degree
-- 💡 Recently, I've been looking into biomaterials and their relevance to soft robotics.
-    - For my next project, I want to experiment with improving 3D printed hydrogels by reducing their shrinkage during the curing process

 ### `Connect with me.`